 Capital gains tax explained Capital gains tax and property

-Capital gains tax is normally not payable on gains you make on your only or main home (this is called private residence relief).
+Capital gains tax is normally not payable on gains you make on your only or main home, because these qualify for private residence relief (PRR).
 But all or part of any gain will usually be taxable if:

 - You develop your home – for example by converting part into flats